How to Watch Everything in the Franchise in Chronological Order

 - When it happens: 35 ABY

 With the return of Emperor Palpatine, the Resistance takes the lead in the battle.
-Training to be a full-fledged Jedi, Rey finds herself struggling with her past and her future, and fearing for the answers she might get from Kylo Ren.
+Training to be a full-fledged Jedi, Rey finds herself grappling with her past and future, and fearing for the answers she might get from Kylo Ren.

 Read too: